Go Green Go Green

 Solution:

-• Make sure to deploy edge computing for local data preprocessing and filtering.
+• Ensure you deploy edge computing for local data preprocessing and filtering.

-• Make use of event-driven architectures and streaming platforms like Kafka.
+• Use event-driven architectures and streaming platforms such as Kafka.

 • Make use of micro-batch processing as an alternative to true real-time